 Audit Committee.
 Our audit committee consists of Messrs.
 Prendergast, Vapnek and Nagao, with Dr. Prendergast serving as the chairman of the committee.
 The audit committee provides assistance to the board of directors in fulfilling its legal and fiduciary obligations in matters involving our accounting, auditing, financial reporting, internal control and legal compliance functions by approving the services performed by our independent accountants and reviewing their reports regarding our accounting practices and systems of internal accounting controls.
 The audit committee is responsible for the appointment, compensation, retention and oversight of our independent accountants and ensuring that the accountants are independent of management.
 Pursuant to applicable SEC rules, we are required to disclose whether we have an "audit committee financial expert" serving on our audit committee.
-Although each member of the audit committee has been selected by our board of directors based on its determination that the audit committee members are fully qualified to monitor the performance of management, the public disclosures by us of our financial condition and results of operations, our internal controls over financial reporting and the performance of our independent auditors, as well as to analyze and evaluate our financial expert" at this time because our financial statements are to the audit committee financial expert."
-Our board of directors has determined that it is appropriate for the audit committee not to have an "audit committee financial expert" at this time because our financial statements are of our development and because we do not currently have any meaningful revenue.
-Our board of directors has determined that the financial sophistication of the current members of the audit committee, as evidenced by their previous and current financial and business experience, is sufficient for the audit committee to ensure the integrity of our financial statements and to fully and completely fulfill its role under the aud
+Although each member of the audit committee has been selected by our board of directors based on its determination that the audit committee members are fully qualified to monitor the performance of management, the public disclosures by us of our financial condition and results of operations, our internal controls over financial reporting and the performance of our independent auditors, as well as to analyze and evaluate our financial statements, the board of directors has determined that none of the members of the audit committee meets all of the criteria set forth in such rules to qualify as an "audit committee financial expert."
+Our board of directors has determined that it is appropriate for the audit committee not to have an "audit committee financial expert."
+Our board of directors has determined that the financial sophistication of the current members of the audit committee, as evidenced by their previous and current financial and business experience, is sufficient for the audit committee to ensure the integrity of our financial statements and to fully and completely fulfill its role under the audit committee charter.
+In addit